John F. Noll

 Noll was active in national church organizations.
 In 1912, he founded the weekly newspaper Our Sunday Visitor.
 Noll was called one of the most influential Catholics of his day.
+His significant role in the completion of the Shrine earned him the moniker “Apostle of the Shrine.”

 Biography

 Early life

 John Noll was born on January 25, 1875, in Fort Wayne, Indiana, one of nineteen children.
 He attended St. Lawrence Seminary in Mt.
 Calvary, Wisconsin, from 1888 to 1893.